cakephp/docs/en/orm/query-builder.rst

     $total = $articles->find()->where(['is_active' => true])->limit(10)->count();

-This is useful when you need to know the total result set size in advance, without having to construct another ``Query`` object.
+This is useful when you need to know the total result set size in advance, without having to construct another ``SelectQuery`` object.
 Likewise, all result formatting and map-reduce routines are ignored when using the ``count()`` method.